Baebel43/team5capstone/Resistance Subsystem.md

 ### Meeting Distance of the Actuator

 This constraint is an inherited constraint from the previous capstone group.
 This was set for the safety of the system, as well as to match the calculated torque values.
+The closest distance is set at 2 mm, while the maximum mechanical distance is fixed at 20 mm.

 ### Meeting Feedback Constraint